kqteThompson/summre_glozz/README.md

         docker-compose build & docker-compose up

     This will build and run the docker container.
-Type either `Control D` or `docker-compose down` to shut down gracefully.
+Type either `Control C` to shut down gracefully.
 The next time you are ready to use simply run `docker-compose up`.

 ## Annotation Workflow (WIP)